tibs/redis-talk/notes-per-slide.rst

   * Geospatial values
   * Streams

+*This slide is optional.
+Only use it if there's time!*

 * Redis server is single-threaded, which makes atomicity feasible
 * Pub/sub (broadcast) messaging
 * Transactions